parisd1992/FirstAdventure/README.md

 Users could easily make their own adventure games and explore the depths of their imagination.

-See the section "Entity Initialisation and Memory Management" below for more details.
+See the section "Tests" and "Entity Initialisation and Memory Management" below for more details.

 ### Tests